Bishopville, Ohio

 Bishopville is an unincorporated community in Morgan County and Athens County, Ohio, United States.
 Bishopville is located on Ohio State Route 78, 2 mi east of Glouster.

-Bishopville is located near Burr Oak State Park.
+The community is nestled on the south side of Burr Oak State Park, offering a public dock.

 History

 Bishopville was laid out in 1859 by James M. Bishop, and named for him.
 A post office was established at Bishopville in 1860, and remained in operation until 1929.